Skip to content

 Last updated:

-The Style Pane is a property inspector in the Mermaid Studio tool window that lets you view and edit CSS styling properties for diagram elements without writing style commands by hand.
+The Style Pane is one part of Mermaid Studio’s visual editing workflow.
+It is a property inspector in the Mermaid Studio tool window that lets you view and edit CSS styling for diagram elements without writing style or classDef lines by hand.

-The Style Pane appears as a Style tab in the Mermaid Studio tool window (typically on the right side of the IDE).
+The Style Pane appears as a Style tab in the Mermaid Studio tool window, typically docked on the right side of the IDE.
 Click the tab to switch to it.

-Place your cursor on a styleable element in the editor.
-The Style Pane automatically tracks your cursor position and displays the properties for the element under the caret.
+Place your caret on a styleable element in the editor, or click the element directly in the live preview.
+The Style Pane tracks your selection and displays the properties for the element under the caret.

-When a styleable element is selected, the header shows the element’s icon, name, and label (if any).
+When a styleable element is selected, the header shows the element’s icon (matching the structure view), name, and label (if any).

 PropertyDescription